- Search The Registry

 In 1968, Dr. White created the Educational Opportunity Program for the state of California.
 In this endeavor, 67 Black and Hispanic youths were chosen for a college education.
 Dr. White and his colleagues tried to select students on the basis of their potential that may not have been revealed in their high school grades and/or test scores.
 They answered questions such as: what did they do with their time while they were in high school.
 They were asked to write biographies.

-White would read them to find what he considered signs of the seven major African American strengths: improvisation, resilience, connectedness to others, spirituality, emotional vitality, gallows humor, and healthy suspicion of White folks.
+White would read them to find what he considered signs of the seven major African American strengths: improvisation, resilience, connectedness to others, spirituality, emotional vitality, gallows humor, and a healthy suspicion of White folks.
 The Educational Opportunity Program also set in place strong mentoring/tutoring programs to help the students along, especially during the first two semesters, until they could fly on their own.

 The success of this program spread to all 23 California State colleges.
-Over 40 years, over 300,000 students have been admitted to the program and who have gone on to professional careers.
+Over 40 years, over 300,000 students have been admitted to the program and have gone on to professional careers.
 In 1968, Dr. White created the “Black Studies” program at San Francisco State University and worked as a coordinator on the presidential campaign of Robert Kennedy.
 A pioneer in Black Psychology, his 1970 article, “Toward a Black Psychology” in Ebony Magazine set the tone for professional consideration on the subject.

 White never forgot his roots, becoming a guru of sorts during his 25 years at the University of California- Irvine.
 In 1984, he wrote The Psychology of Blacks: An African American Perspective.
 This book was reprinted in 1990 and 1999.
 Other books by Dr. White are The Troubled Adolescent 1989, and Black Man Emerging 1999.